Muthuselvam200/CalculatorApp/README.md

 ### :man_technologist: About the project :

-- I've build a basic JavaScript calculator.
+- I've built a basic JavaScript calculator.
 - I used only HTML, CSS and JavaScript in this project.

 ### :hammer_and_wrench: Languages and Tools :